 The Information and Communications Technology Council (ICTC) is a not-for-profit, national centre of expertise for strengthening Canada’s digital advantage in a global economy.
 Through trusted research, practical policy advice, and creative capacity-building programs, ICTC fosters globally competitive Canadian industries enabled by innovative and diverse digital talent.
 In partnership with an expansive network of industry leaders, academic partners, and policy makers from across Canada, ICTC has empowered a robust and inclusive digital economy for over 25 years.

-For Interviews with an ICTC research lead and other media inquiries, please contact Paul Stastny at [email protected] or 403.351.0138 Ext.
+For Interviews with an ICTC research lead and other media inquiries, please contact Paul Stastny at [email protected]a or 403.351.0138 Ext.
 823.

 La version Français de ce communiqué de presse est disponible ici.